robert-burger/libosal/README.md

 ## Install

-There's a debian repository hosted iby myself where you can automatically install libosal via apt (Ubuntu 22.04, 24.04 and debian bullseye, bookworm).
+There's a debian repository hosted by myself where you can automatically install libosal via apt (Ubuntu 22.04, 24.04 and debian bullseye, bookworm).
 To setup the repository enter:

 ```bash
 curl -fsSL https://deb.burger-system.de/setup.sh | bash > /dev/null